knowself/ConstituentCircle/-design documents/architecture-vision.md

   - Component-based architecture for reusability

 #### Backend Infrastructure
-- **Serverless Architecture**
+- **Replit Infrastructure**
-  - AWS Lambda for event-driven processing
+  - Replit Database for persistent data storage
-  - Google Cloud Functions for specialized AI operations
+  - Key-value based data management
-  - Automatic scaling based on demand
+  - Automatic scaling and reliability
   - Cost-efficient resource utilization

 #### Database Layer
 - **Primary Storage**
-  - Convex for real-time data synchronization and management
+  - Replit Database for data persistence
   - Redis for caching and session management
-  - Structured data organization for constituent profiles
+  - Structured key patterns for data organization

 ### Database Schema

 Our PostgreSQL database schema is designed to support the core functionality of the platform with the following key tables:

 #### Core Tables
-- **profiles**: Links to Convex Auth users and stores role information
+- **profiles**: Links to Replit Auth users and stores role information
 - **representatives**: Stores information about elected officials and their offices
 - **constituents**: Manages constituent data and preferences
 - **communications**: Tracks all interactions between representatives and constituents